destroyerOfOfficeChairs/doocMath/README.md

 Here are a few ways doocMath could be improved in the future:

 - Customizable operand ranges
-- Flag to generation long division problems where the quotient is always an integer
+- Flag to generate long division problems where the quotient is always an integer
 - Fractions worksheets
 - Decimal operations